GdC-Framework/GdC_lib/gdc_lib_Unit_Tests.Altis/README.md

 Build gdc_lib_main.pbo

-Start arma with only GDC_lib / Ace and CBA
-(TOOD: check if CBA is useful or not)
+Start arma with only GDC_lib / Ace / Acre and CBA (TOOD: check if CBA is useful or not)